shirazkn/shirazkn.github.io/content/posts/differential-forms.md

 We could not simply identify the tangent vectors with the paths/curves on $\mathcal M$ passing through $p$ because it would lead to inadvertent double-counting; two paths that are indistinguishable near $p$ would get counted as two distinct tangent vectors, which is not the case.
 A similar problem arises if we try to identify the functions $f\in C^1(\mathcal M)$ with covectors.
 Two functions that behave similarly near $p$ would get counted as different cotangent vectors, even though they extract the same measurement out of a given vector.

 <aside class=aside-right>
-Note that we tend to say that covectors measure vectors, which is in direct opposition to the observation that directional derivatives (represented by vectors) operate on functions (represented by covectors).
+Note that we tend to say that covectors measure vectors, which is in direct opposition to the observation that directional derivatives (represented by vectors) operate on functions (represented in a sense, by covectors).
 It would seem more natural then to stipulate that 'vectors measure covectors'.
 Nonetheless, it's a good idea to brush aside this urge to make sense of the phrasing and instead focus on the underlying mathematical structure.
 </aside>

 So, we do the same thing as before.
 Denote by $df$ a <span class=accented>cotangent vector</span>, covector, or one-form at $p$, defined as the equivalence class of all the functions that have the same directional derivatives at $p$.
 In other words, functions $f_1,f_2\in C^1(\mathcal M)$ are associated to the same covector $df$ as long as $\mathbf v(f_1) = \mathbf v(f_2)$